Diego Biseswar: Kayserispor

-In the 2014–15 season, Biseswar continued to regain his first team place for the side at the start of the season.
-It wasn't until on 22 November 2014 when he scored his first goal of the season, in a 2–0 win over Alanyaspor.
+Biseswar continued as a starter at the start of the 2014–15 season.
+He scored his first goal of the season on 22 November 2014 in a 2–0 win over Alanyaspor.
 Two weeks later on 7 December 2014, Biseswar scored again, in a 3–1 win over Osmanlıspor.
 On 4 February 2015 against Altınordu in the Group Stage of the Turkish Cup, he captained the side for the first time and set up one of the goals, in a 3–0 win.
 Two months later on 4 April 2015, Biseswar scored twice for the side, in a 4–0 win over Giresunspor.
-He then helped the side finish first place in the TFF First League, earning the club ones again a spot in the Süper Lig.
+He then helped the side finish top of the TFF First League, earning the club ones again a spot in the Süper Lig.